Advocating for Better Kidney Care for All

 Kenneth Litchfield

 As a leader, Ken has always had a deep authentic connection with people.
 Red tape is his greatest enemy.
-He is a passionate advocate, both professionally and personally with strengths in risk management, complex system improvement including: Process and Personal Health, Safety and Emergency Response.
+He is a passionate advocate, professionally and personally, with strengths in risk management, complex system improvement including: Process and Personal Health, Safety and Emergency Response.

-A war-torn 7 year Kidney Transplant survivor, Ken’s life has been drastically changed as result of CKD and its associated failures and complications.
-It may be said that Ken is not shy.
-When he was run over by CKD, he decided it was only fair to seek opportunities to improve the process where he could.
+A seven-year kidney transplant survivor, Ken’s life has drastically changed as result of CKD and its associated failures and complications.
+When he diagnosed with CKD, he decided to seek opportunities to improve the process where possible.
 Born and raised in Calgary, Alberta, he’s married to his best friend and feels blessed beyond recognition.

 Barbara Longo

 Barb Longo is a Registered Nurse with over 35 years’ experience providing healthcare to patients.
 As a nurse leader of a Critical Care Unit, she helped create a culture that fostered engagement and accountability for all healthcare providers, knowing that it takes dedicated teams, strong partnerships and a workplace that truly understands the importance of supporting organ and tissue donation and transplantation.
-Prior to her retirement in 2020, she received the Trillium Gift of Life Network hospital champion award, which is awarded to individuals who have make exceptional difference in organ and tissue donation and transplantation in Ontario.
+Before her retirement in 2020, she received the Trillium Gift of Life Network hospital champion award.
+TGLN grants this award to individuals who have make exceptional difference in organ and tissue donation and transplantation in Ontario.

 Over 30 years ago, Barb found out that her husband had kidney disease and would eventually need a transplant.
-After living with chronic kidney disease for many years, Barb donated one of her own kidneys to her husband in 2018.
+After living with CKD for many years, Barb donated one of her kidneys to her husband in 2018.
 This year, they celebrate their 35th anniversary and five years of making lasting memories together post-transplant.
-Since his transplant, Barb and her husband have engaged in volunteer work and share their story in the hopes that it would make a difference in the outcome of other patients and encourage people to register as an organ and tissue donor.
+Since then, Barb and her husband volunteer and share their story to improve the outcomes of other patients.
+They use their story to encourage people to register as an organ and tissue donor.
 Barb has been a TAP ambassador since 2020 and is the co-chair of the TAP program at St. Joe’s Hamilton.
 She is an advocate of “transplant first” and passionate about supporting others in their own kidney donation and transplant journey.

-Throughout her professional and volunteer work, Barb’s goal was simple – to ensure no donation opportunity was missed and by doing so, honoring the wishes of our patients and their families and potentially providing a healthier life for others.
+Throughout her work, Barb’s aimed for a simple goal – to ensure patients or donors miss a donation opportunity.
+By doing so, she honours the wishes of our patients and their families and potentially providing a healthier life for others.
 She continues to reach for this goal as she supports the Transplant Ambassador Program and the Patient Partner Coalition.

 Susan McKenzie

-Susan McKenzie is a lifelong communications and fundraising professional, having held numerous senior fundraising roles, including major gift fundraising and the strategic planning and implementation or fundraising plans for large organizations that include universities, hospitals, non-profits, and other charities.
+Susan McKenzie is a lifelong communications and fundraising professional.
+She has held numerous senior fundraising roles, including major gift fundraising and the strategic planning and implementation or fundraising plans for large organizations that include universities, hospitals, non-profits, and other charities.
 She holds a Master of Arts in English from the University of Waterloo.

 Sue is a kidney patient who received a kidney transplant from her sister-in-law in 2010.
 Her lived experience as a kidney patient has translated into a deep passion for improving the care that kidney patients and donors receive and increasing access to kidney transplant for those who need one.
 As such, Sue has dedicated herself as an advocate for kidney and transplant patients, and an experienced patient research partner.
 She is the Co-Founder and Chair of the Transplant Ambassador Program and holds the positions of President of the Kidney Patient and Donor Alliance Canada and the Renal Patient and Donor Foundation Canada as well.

-Sue has been a patient partner co-author on 13 published papers since 2017 and provided advice and support for numerous other research and implementation projects in the hopes that kidney-related health care systems improve their care and access for kidney patients across Canada.
+Sue co-authored 13 published papers as patient partner since 2017 and provided advice and support for numerous other research and implementation projects in the hopes that kidney-related health care systems improve their care and access for kidney patients across Canada.

 Catherine Morrison